From Europe to Alaska, parts of the world are exceptionally cold right now

 Extreme cold and snow in Europe

 As an Arctic cold front plunged south Monday into Tuesday, temperatures tanked over much of Europe.
-By Wednesday morning, numerous locations in the central and Eastern Europe saw the mercury settle at April record lows.
+By Wednesday morning, numerous locations in Central and Eastern Europe saw the mercury settle at April record lows.

 Here are some of the cold extremes reported Wednesday: